 - Scarce: As Nick Szabo termed it, a monetary good must have “unforgeable costliness”.
 In other words, the good must not be abundant or easy to either obtain or produce in quantity.
 Scarcity is perhaps the most important attribute of a store of value as it taps into the innate human desire to collect that which is rare.
 It is the source of the original value of the store of value.

-- Censorship resistant: a new attribute that has become increasingly important in our modern, digital society with pervasive surveillance is censorship resistance.
+- Censorship-resistant: a new attribute, which has become increasingly important in our modern, digital society with pervasive surveillance, is censorship-resistance.
 That is, how difficult is it for an external party such as a corporation or state to prevent the owner of the good from keeping and using it.
-Goods that are censorship resistant are ideal to those living under regimes that are trying to enforce capital controls or to outlaw various forms of peaceful trade.
+Goods that are censorship-resistant are ideal to those living under regimes that are trying to enforce capital controls or to outlaw various forms of peaceful trade.

 The table below grades Bitcoin, gold and fiat money (such as dollars) against the attributes listed above and is followed by an explanation of each grade:

 Gold provides the standard for fungibility.
-When melted down an ounce of gold is essentially indistinguishable from any other ounce, and gold has always traded this way on the market.
-Fiat currencies on the other hand are only as fungible as the issuing institutions allow them to be.
-While it may be the case that a fiat banknote is usually treated like any other by merchants accepting them, there are instances where large denomination notes have been treated differently to small ones.
-For instance, India’s government, in an attempt to stamp out India’s untaxed grey market, completely demonetized their 500 and 1000 rupee banknotes.
+When melted down, an ounce of gold is essentially indistinguishable from any other ounce, and gold has always traded this way on the market.
+Fiat currencies, on the other hand, are only as fungible as the issuing institutions allow them to be.
+While it may be the case that a fiat banknote is usually treated like any other by merchants accepting them, there are instances where large-denomination notes have been treated differently to small ones.
+For instance, India’s government, in an attempt to stamp out India’s untaxed gray market, completely demonetized their 500 and 1000 rupee banknotes.
 The demonetization caused 500 and 1000 rupee notes to trade at a discount to their face value, making them no longer truly fungible with their lower denomination sibling notes.
 Bitcoins are fungible at the network level, meaning that every bitcoin, when transmitted, is treated the same on the Bitcoin network.
-However, because bitcoins are traceable on the blockchain, a particular bitcoin may become tainted by its use in illicit trade and merchants or exchanges may be compelled to not accept such tainted bitcoins.
+However, because bitcoins are traceable on the blockchain, a particular bitcoin may become tainted by its use in illicit trade and merchants or exchanges may be compelled not to accept such tainted bitcoins.
 Without improvements to the privacy and anonymity of Bitcoin’s network protocol, bitcoins cannot be considered as fungible as gold.

 The attribute that most clearly distinguishes Bitcoin from fiat currencies and gold is its predetermined scarcity.
-By design at most 21 million bitcoins can ever be created.
+By design, at most 21 million bitcoins can ever be created.
 This gives the owner of bitcoins a known percentage of the total possible supply.
 For instance, an owner of 10 bitcoins would know that at most 2.1 million people on earth (less than 0.03% of the world’s population) could ever have as many bitcoins as they had.
 Gold, while remaining quite scarce through history, is not immune to increases in supply.
 If it were ever the case that a new method of mining or acquiring gold became economic, the supply of gold could rise dramatically (examples include sea-floor or asteroid mining).
 Finally, fiat currencies, while only a relatively recent invention of history, have proven to be prone to constant increases in supply.
-Nations states have shown a persistent proclivity to inflate their money supply to solve short term political problems.
-The inflationary tendencies of governments across the world leaves the owner of a fiat currency with a certainty that their savings will likely diminish in value over time.
+Nations-states have shown a persistent proclivity to inflate their money supply to solve short-term political problems.
+The inflationary tendencies of governments across the world leave the owner of a fiat currency with the likelihood that their savings will diminish in value over time.

-One of the most significant sources of early demand for bitcoin was its use in the illicit drug trade.
-Many subsequently surmised, mistakenly, that the primary demand for bitcoin was due to its ostensible anonymity.
+One of the most significant sources of early demand for bitcoins was their use in the illicit drug trade.
+Many subsequently surmised, mistakenly, that the primary demand for bitcoins was due to their ostensible anonymity.
 Bitcoin, however, is far from an anonymous currency; every transaction transmitted on the Bitcoin network is forever recorded on a public blockchain.
 The historical record of transactions allows for later forensic analysis to identify the source of a flow of funds.
-It was such an analysis that led to the apprehending of a perpetrator of the famous MtGox heist.
+It was such an analysis that led to the apprehending of a perpetrator of the infamous MtGox heist.
 While it is true that a sufficiently careful and diligent person can conceal their identity when using Bitcoin, this is not why Bitcoin was so popular for trading drugs.
 The key attribute that makes Bitcoin valuable for proscribed activities is that it is “permissionless” at the network level.
-When bitcoins are transmitted on the Bitcoin network there is no human intervention deciding whether the transaction should be allowed.
-As a distributed peer-to-peer network, Bitcoin is, by its very nature, designed to be censorship resistant.
-This is in stark contrast to the fiat banking system where states regulate banks and the other gatekeepers of money transmission to report and prevent outlawed uses of monetary goods.
+When bitcoins are transmitted on the Bitcoin network, there is no human intervention deciding whether the transaction should be allowed.
+As a distributed peer-to-peer network, Bitcoin is, by its very nature, designed to be censorship-resistant.
+This is in stark contrast to the fiat banking system, where states regulate banks and the other gatekeepers of money transmission to report and prevent outlawed uses of monetary goods.
 A classic example of regulated money transmission is capital controls.
 A wealthy millionaire, for instance, may find it very hard to transfer their wealth to a new domicile if they wish to flee an oppressive regime.
 Although gold is not issued by states, its physical nature makes it difficult to transmit at distance, making it far more susceptible to state regulation than Bitcoin.
 India’s Gold Control Act is an example of such regulation.

 Bitcoin excels across the majority of attributes listed above, allowing it to outcompete modern and ancient monetary goods at the margin and providing a strong incentive for its increasing adoption.
-In particular, the potent combination of censorship resistance and absolute scarcity has been a very powerful motivator for many wealthy investors to allocate a portion of their wealth to the nascent asset.
+In particular, the potent combination of censorship resistance and absolute scarcity has been a powerful motivator for wealthy investors to allocate a portion of their wealth to the nascent asset class.